EILEEN FISHER is pleased to offer our international customers the opportunity

 How does EILEEN FISHER compare?
 Sky Blue, our most water-intensive wash, uses 14 gallons per jean.
 Utility Blue and Indigo require only 5.3 gallons, or 62% less.

 Our jeans save water because they are minimally treated—no stone washing or chlorine bleaching.

-A good rule of thumb: the lighter the denim, the more water required to get the look.
+How can I tell what my water impact is when I shop?
+A good rule of thumb: the lighter the denim, the more water required to get the look